EU to investigate Chinese turbine suppliers to wind parks | Headlines

 The European Commission has opened a new investigation into subsidies received by Chinese suppliers of turbines destined for wind parks in Europe, in its latest action against manufacturers of clean tech products in China.

-The Commission will look into the conditions for the development of wind parks in Spain, Greece, France, Romania and Bulgaria, European Union Commissioner Margrethe Vestager plans to say in a speech to be delivered on Tuesday.
-Vestager did not name the companies concerned in a text of her speech at Princeton University in the United States.
+The Commission will look into the conditions for the development of wind parks in Spain, Greece, France, Romania and Bulgaria, European Union Commissioner Margrethe Vestager said in a speech delivered on Tuesday.
+Vestager did not name the companies concerned in her lecture at Princeton University in the U.S.

+A body representing Chinese business interests in Brussels expressed its "profound dissatisfaction" over what it called protectionism and a lack of transparency from the EU as it rolls out its new rules to counter state aid from foreign actors.
+The China Chamber of Commerce to the European Union said in an e-mailed statement that the EU's "continuous deployment of new tools against Chinese enterprises" represents "an act of economic coercion".

-The wind power investigation would be under the EU foreign subsidies regulation, which has allowed the Commission since July 2023 to assess whether foreign subsidies allow companies to submit overly advantageous offers in public tenders.
+The wind power investigation would come under EU foreign subsidies regulation, which has allowed the Commission since July 2023 to assess whether foreign subsidies allow companies to submit overly advantageous offers in public tenders.
 Shares of Danish wind turbine producer Vestas were up 3.7% in early afternoon trading.
+The company declined to comment when asked by Reuters about the plans to investigate some of its Chinese rivals.

 Last week, the Commission opened two investigations into whether Chinese bidders in a public tender for a solar power park in Romania had benefited excessively from subsidies.
 Its first investigation into foreign subsidies ended after Chinese train maker CRRC Qingdao Sifang Locomotive withdrew from a Bulgarian tender for electric trains.